IFJ International Press Card (IPC)

 It gets you wherever the story takes you

 An instantly and internationally recognisable professional identification.
-The International Press Card (IPC) is recognised the world over and is the only press pass endorsed by national journalists' groups in more than 130 countries.
+The International Press Card (IPC) is recognised the world over and is the only press pass endorsed by national journalists' organisations in more than 130 countries.

 An acknowledgment of your commitment to ethical standards and IFJ's Code of Ethics.
-The IPC lists the IFJ Declaration of Principles on the Conduct of Journalists adopted in 1954 and amended in 1986 which ethical principles are widely recognised.
+The IPC recognises the IFJ Global Charter of Ethics for Journalists.

 A symbol of solidarity between media professionals.
 IPC card holders belong to the IFJ family.
 The IPC connects journalists globally and ensures that IFJ affiliated organisations extend to the IPC bearer assistance and courtesy in the performance of her/his mission.

 A door opener.
-The IPC facilitates access to officials meetings.
-Holders can take advantage of the IFJ's official recognition within the European Union and within the agencies of the United Nations.
-Not least, the IPC in many countries will help journalists gain privileged access to media events - this is never guaranteed, but the card gives journalists a better chance of success than any other international accreditation.
+The IPC facilitates access to official meetings.
+Holders can take advantage of the IFJ's official recognition within the European Union and within the agencies of the United Nations and other international fora.
+In many countries the IPC will help journalists gain privileged access to media events - this is never guaranteed, but the card gives journalists a better chance of success than any other international accreditation.

 An admission into the fellowship of the IFJ global journalists' community.
 The IFJ provides support and services to press card holders, including access to the IFEX network which is a coalition of press freedom and journalists' groups that monitors the state of press freedom the world over.
 Regular bulletins from the IFJ and updates on actions in defence of journalists are available to all card holders.

-The IPC has for 80 years been issued by the world's largest network of journalists groups - see the full list on the IFJ's membership roll.
-Whenever a Card holder is travelling they can rely on the IFJ network to provide assistance.
+The IPC has, for 80 years, been issued by the world's largest network of journalists groups - see full list of IFJ's members.
+Whenever a card holder is travelling they can rely on the IFJ network to provide assistance.
 In most countries, the support and recognition provided to national journalists will be available to IPC holders.

 Simply, the IPC is a statement of commitment by the holder to the IFJ's Declaration of Principles on the Conduct of Journalists, the world's most recognisable set of principles and standards for the conduct of journalism.